telefonicaid/fiware-orion/doc/manuals/devel/jsonParse.md

 };
 ```

-The macro `FUNCS()` is to make the lines a bit shortar and it looks like this:
+The macro `FUNCS()` is to make the lines a bit shorter and it looks like this:

 ```
 #define FUNCS(prefix) json##prefix##ParseVector, json##prefix##Init,    \